 - High capacity blaster includes 60 high-impact rounds.

 - The blaster has an easy-load integrated magazine that holds up to 60 rounds.

 - The blaster has a spring-action mechanism, trigger lock, and tactical rail.

 - Ignite the night with FireVision sports gear that glows when thrown

 - Blast rounds at a velocity of 100 feet per second (30 meters per second).

 With the exact same design as the Fortnite sniper rifle, the BASR-L is a really cool bolt-action with a 6-dart clip and scope!
 Fortnight gamers will absolutely love this Nerf gun.

 - DART-BLASTING FORTNITE BLASTER REPLICA: The Nerf Fortnite BASR-L blaster is inspired by the blaster used in Fortnite, capturing the look of the one in the popular video game

-- REMOVABLE SCOPE: Includes a scope that you can attach and remove from the blaster.
-Look through the scope and line up the crosshairs on your target to help you line up your shot with greater accuracy
+- REMOVABLE SCOPE: Includes a scope that you can attach and remove from the dart blaster.
+Look through the scope and line up the crosshairs on your target to help with aiming

 - INCLUDES 6-DART CLIP AND 12 NERF DARTS: Comes with a clip that holds up to 6 darts and includes 12 Official Nerf Elite darts that are tested and approved for performance and quality